AstroMined/debtonator/docs/progress.md

    - Error translation in services needs to be standardized
    - Exception hierarchy should be consistent across the application

-3. __Missing Schema Factories__
+3. __Schema Factory Parameter Alignment__
-   - Schema factories for account types are not yet implemented
+   - Some schema factory functions include parameters not in the final schema
-   - This makes test data creation more verbose and error-prone
+   - Need to add clear documentation for all schema factories about field usage
-   - Need to create consistent factory pattern for all account types
+   - Consider standardizing parameter patterns across all schema factories